MarkRoss470/time-loop-tui-game/README.md

 ## Other - from stock

 Go to [this online linux virtualiser](https://copy.sh/v86/?profile=archlinux) and upload the binary from the latest release.
-Run the following commands to run the binary:
+Run the following commands to run the binary (the emulator doesn't support paste, so type each line until the #):

 ```sh
 chmod +x /rust-text-game # This makes the file executable, so you can run it as a program